Felipe Micheletti: Early career

 through the Brazilian Confederation of Kickboxing in the K-1 style, super-heavy category.
 He has also been a Septa Brazilian champion and the World Association of Kickboxing Organizations (WAKO) Pan American kickboxing champion, World Champion, and two-time Vice-World Champion.

-SUPERKOMBAT
+Superkombat

 Micheletti debuted in November 2009 as a professional against Edson Lima at KO Fight in Apucarana, and soon afterwards was invited to fight Cleber Rodrigues.

 After a mixed start to his professional career, including a loss to Alex Pereira, Micheletti took part in the WGP Supekombat Heavyweight Tournament.
 In the semifinals, he defeated Rogélio Ortiz by a second round liver kick KO.
 In the tournament finals he faced Edson Lima, whom he defeated by a split decision.